-Composable architecture is based on the idea of building websites and apps from small, independent parts that you can combine via APIs to form a complete system.
+Composable architecture, increasingly focused on modular tech stacks, is about building websites and apps from small, independent parts that are more adaptable to rapid market changes that you can combine via APIs to form a complete system.
 You can select the products that best suit your needs and easily integrate them with other products to build a stack.
 Gone are the days of monolithic systems that are difficult to maintain and scale.

 Benefits of composable architecture

 Composable architecture is based on the principle of API-first, ensuring that applications in the stack work with other APIs regardless of the programming language or platform they are written in.
 Not only the APIs are language agnostic, but if used correctly, they can be used to build a complete stack of products that work together seamlessly.
 While some APIs are client side, the ones that are server side only can be encapsulated into serverless functions that are part of aforementioned modern frameworks.